Shoreline Management Plans: Erosion Risk and Flood Management, 09 October 2018, Lowestoft

 - The course will include opportunities to debate how the historic environment is included as a meaningful component in both plan making and the decision-making processes for flood and erosion risk management projects, evaluating the role and responsibilities of local and national bodies in promoting marine historic environment interests throughout the SMP process

-- It is therefore the intention that flowing the course, delegates will include the marine coastal environment within planning policies and decisions, and will be a more effective partner in sustainable flood risk management programmes
+- It is therefore the intention that following the course, delegates will include the marine coastal environment within planning policies and decisions, and will be a more effective partner in sustainable flood risk management programmes

 The majority of our courses now include some pre-course learning.
 Delelgates will usually be advised of this at least two weeks prior to the course.